 And then he bows to them.
 The camera pans out and shows the entire audience moving to bow to them (as the king does...).

 Peter Jackson has said that this is his favourite scene out of the entire trilogy.

-And hell, how can people here leave out Samwise Gamgee's finest hour?
-At the end of journey, at the base of Mount Doom, hungry, thirsty, wounded and exhausted by a quest so long and hard they cannot even really remember a time before it, Frodo and Sam are literally dragging themselves up the rocky slope until Frodo just can't go on anymore.
+Samwise Gamgee's finest hour: At the end of the journey, at the base of Mount Doom, hungry, thirsty, wounded and exhausted by a quest so long and hard they cannot even really remember a time before it, Frodo and Sam are literally dragging themselves up the rocky slope until Frodo just can't go on anymore.
 Sam knows that he cannot pick up the burden of the Ring from Frodo and destroy it himself for he would fall under its spell, so he does what only a real friend would do: He, although if anything even more tired and damaged than him, picks Frodo up and carries him to the top of the mountain.
 He ain't heavy, he's my brother indeed.

 Sam: Then let us be rid of it... once and for all!
 Come on, Mr. Frodo.
 I can't carry it for you... but I can carry you!

 After Frodo and Sam escape Mt.
 Doom.
 These two brave hobbits are finally free of their mission, but only for a few minutes that will seemingly be their last.
 So what do they do?
 They remember the simple life of the Shire and cling to one another.

 Frodo (closing his eyes): I can see the Shire...the Party tree...Gandalf's fireworks.